kinuris/typescript-wasm-app/README.md

 # typescript-wasm-app

 ## About
- This is a template designed for interfacing with Web Assembly packages, mainly Rust generated Web Assembly.
+ This is a template designed for interfacing with Web Assembly packages, mainly _Rust generated Web Assembly_.

 ## Usage
-* Installation
+* `Installation`
 ```
 npx typescript-wasm-app <optional folder name>
 ```

-* Development
+* `Development`
 ```
 npm start
 ```